arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 ***If you want to learn more on how to customize your dashboard and leverage the wide widget portfolio, check the dedicated documentation available at [this link](https://docs.arduino.cc/arduino-cloud/getting-started/dashboard-widgets).***

-#### Sharing Dashboards
+### Sharing Dashboards

 Whether it is your teammate, your customer or your system integrator, you can freely share your dashboards with all the people you like.
-Just keep in mind that to open the dashboard, the interested stakeholders need to have an Arduino Account.
+Just keep in mind that the interested stakeholders need to have an Arduino Account to access the dashboards.

 ![Share your dashboard](assets/dashboard-sharing.png "Share your dashboard")

 ***Ready to share your dashboard?
 Have a look at [this tutorial](https://docs.arduino.cc/arduino-cloud/features/sharing-dashboards).***

-#### Data Export
+### Data Export

 Arduino Cloud for Business allows any user to download historical data from Arduino IoT Cloud Things and Variables.
 The data are downloaded in `.csv` format to be ready for further evaluation or manipulation.